PLAY 'N' LEARN PROGRAM

 There are a few core components to being a Family Place Library:

 A specially designed, welcoming space in the children's area for families with young children to explore, play share books and learn together.
+This means having lots of developmentally appropriate toys and books that make our library a space that is truly a destination for families!

 The Play 'n' Learn Parent-Child Workshop series: a five-week program for toddlers and their parents and caregivers.
 The workshops are fun and play-based providing an environment rich with toys, books and art activities and an opportunity for families to spend time together, make friends and talk one-on-one with specialists on various aspects of child development, parenting, and early literacy.